SIGNIFICANT ACCOUNTING POLICIES (Policies)

 Property and Equipment

-The estimated life for the Company’s property and equipment is as follows: for computer hardware and software and to for office furniture and equipment.
+The estimated life for the Company's property and equipment is as follows: three years for computer hardware and software and three to five years for office furniture and equipment.
 The Company’s leasehold improvements and assets under capital lease are amortized over the shorter of their useful lives or the respective leases.
-See Note 7 for details of property and equipment and Note 8 for operating and capital lease commitments.
+See Note 5 for details of property and equipment and Note 6 for operating and capital lease commitments.

 |Research and Development Expenses

 Costs incurred for research and development are expensed as incurred.